Kim Min-hee (actress, born 1982): 2006–present

 In 2013, Kim again earned raves for her performance in Very Ordinary Couple.
 Unlike the typical romantic comedy, the relationship drama told a more realistic story of an on-and-off couple of three years.
 During her acceptance speech as Best Actress at the 2013 Baeksang Arts Awards, Kim thanked her costar Lee Min-ki and director Roh Deok, who "helped shape (her) character Young on the screen."
 Action-noir No Tears for the Dead followed in 2014, in which she played a grieving woman who becomes a hitman's target.

 Kim next starred in Hong Sang-soo's critically acclaimed film Right Now, Wrong Then (2015), which won her Best Actress at the Busan Film Critics Awards.
 Kim shot to international stardom for her performance in the award-winning film The Handmaiden, Park Chan-wook's 2016 film adaptation of Fingersmith set in 1930s Korea.
 Park called her "the most coveted a-list actress at the moment."

 In 2017, Kim became the first Korean actress to win the Silver Bear for Best Actress at the Berlin International Film Festival for her performance in the film On the Beach at Night Alone.
 In 2018, she starred in Grass and Hotel by the River.

 Kim starred in The Woman Who Ran (2020) which won the Silver Bear for Best Director at the 70th Berlin International Film Festival.
 In 2020, The New York Times ranked Kim sixteenth on its list of "The 25 Greatest Actors of the 21st Century".

+Kim received the Best Performance Award at the 77th Locarno Film Festival for her role as university acting instructor Jeonim in the 2024 Hong Sang-soo drama By the Stream.

 Personal life

-In June 2016, Kim was reported to be having an affair with Hong Sang-soo, the married director of the film Right Now, Wrong Then, in which she starred as the lead actress in 2015.
+In June 2016, Kim was reported to be having an affair with Hong Sang-soo, the married director of the film Right Now, Wrong Then, in which she starred as the lead actress in 2015, although it is believed Hong and his wife had been living separately for several years prior and she has rejected his request for a divorce ever since.
 At the Seoul premiere of On the Beach at Night Alone in March 2017, Kim and Hong openly admitted their affair.

 The controversy was allegedly the reason why Management SOOP decided not to renew Kim's management contract, which ended in early 2016.
-She also lost endorsement deals, including that of a cosmetics company.
+She also lost endorsement deals, including that with the cosmetics company Company K, and costume sponsorships, having to pay hundreds of millions of won in advertising penalties.
+Since then, Kim has been virtually banned from the Korean film industry and has solely appeared in Hong's movies, which are self-produced or co-produced alongside European production companies.

+In January 14, 2025, it was reported by news outlets that Kim and Hong were expecting their first child after the two were spotted visiting an obstetrics clinic together.
+Kim later gave birth to a son on April 8, 2025.